exasol/athena-virtual-schema/doc/user_guide/athena_user_guide.md

    ...
    ```

-   In this case, you need to enable outbound traffic on the port (it can be your firewall).
+   In this case, you need to enable outbound traffic on the port (usually, it is blocked by your firewall).

 * Enable Athena JDBC driver logs and check them: maybe there is a missing permission.
 To enable the logs, you need to modify a connection string.
 Append this line to the connection string, recreate a connection and run a query again: